gthvn1/chip8-emulator/Readme.md

 ## What?
 - Another *chip8* emulator in rust
+- We are now using Raylib so you need to build `libraylib.a` and put it under a newly created `raylib/` dir.
+    - to build Raylib check the official [raylib](https://www.raylib.com/).
 - Only instructions used to display Timendus spash screen are implemented
 - To run it: `cargo run --bin emulator <ROMS>`
     - See Timendus link below for some testing ROMS